 Deploying NetBird with Intune

 Microsoft Intune is a cloud-based endpoint management solution that manages user access to organizational resources and simplifies app and device management across multiple platforms, including Android, iOS/iPadOS, Linux, macOS, and Windows client devices.
-Working alongside Microsoft Entra ID (formerly Azure Active Directory), Intune forms a powerful identity and access management framework organizations rely on to secure digital assets.
+Working alongside Microsoft Entra ID (formerly Azure Active Directory), Intune forms a powerful identity and access management framework that organizations rely on to secure digital assets.

 When combined, Intune and Microsoft Entra ID ensure that only managed and compliant devices can access email, Microsoft 365 services, Software as a service (SaaS) apps, and on-premises applications.
 This integration combines multiple security signals, such as user identity, device health, and location, to enforce organizational policies using Conditional Access capabilities.